 To offer Interac Cash through an automated banking machine (ABM), your first step is to contact a participating Acquirer or payment service provider.
 An Acquirer or payment service provider operates card-accepting devices, such as Interac Cash-accepting ABMs, which connect a user to the Interac network to process a transaction.

-Interac Association members may choose to apply a surcharge for transactions made using Interac services.
+Interac Corp. participants may choose to apply a surcharge for transactions made using Interac services.
 A surcharge is a fee charged to consumers by the owner of the ABM terminal.
 If imposed, the surcharge amount must be properly disclosed to the customer, and the customer must be provided with the option of cancelling the transaction without cost if they do not wish to pay the surcharge.
 The amount of the surcharge is determined at the discretion of each ABM owner/operator.